Mist (novel): Plot summary

 The plot revolves around the character of Augusto, a wealthy, intellectual, and introverted young man; he falls in love with a young woman named Eugenia as she walks past him on the street, and he sets about trying to court her.
 He is aided in his efforts by the other members of Eugenia's household.
 Her Aunt Ermelinda is particularly keen for a relationship to evolve, so that Augusto might help with her niece's financial troubles.
 Nevertheless, Eugenia rejects his advances, since she is already in a relationship with the down-and-out Mauricio.
 Augusto pays off Eugenia's mortgage as a goodwill gesture without her knowing, but this only serves to insult Eugenia, rather than endear him to her.

 In the meantime, Augusto becomes involved with another girl, Rosario, and he begins to question if he is really in love with Eugenia at all.
 After talking with various friends and acquaintances, Augusto decides he will propose to Eugenia in any case.
 To his surprise, Eugenia accepts the engagement.
 A few days before the marriage is to occur, Augusto receives a letter from Eugenia.
 The letter explained that she was leaving him for Mauricio.
 Augusto, heartbroken, decides to kill himself.

 Because everything Augusto does involves a lengthy thought process, he decides that he needs to consult Unamuno himself (the author of the novel), who had written an article on suicide which Augusto had read; when Augusto speaks with Unamuno, the truth is revealed that Augusto is actually a fictional character whom Unamuno has created.
 Augusto is not real, Unamuno explains, and for that reason cannot kill himself.
 Augusto asserts that he exists, even though he acknowledges internally that he doesn't, and threatens Unamuno by telling him that he is not the ultimate author.
 Augusto reminds Unamuno that he might be just a character in one of God's dreams.
 Augusto returns to his home and dies.

 Whether or not he is killed by Unamuno or commits suicide is a subject of debate and is mostly down to the reader's opinion; the book ends with the author himself debating whether to bring back the character of Augusto, ultimately establishing that this would not be feasible; the eulogy is given by Orfeo, Augusto's dog.

-The title, Spanish for 'fog', is a reference to how Augusto sees his life.
+The title, Spanish for "mist" or "fog," is a reference to how Augusto sees his life.
 Augusto describes his world as full of small and almost imperceptible occurrences, some of them good, some of them bad, that all serve to obscure his vision.